 With the neural networks (NNs) demonstrating promising performance in various fields, several studies on NN-assisted spike sorters have been conducted to replace some steps in conventional spike sorting pipelines~\cite{yass}\cite{lts}.
-For example, YASS~\cite{yass} used two NNs for spike detection and waveform denoising, respectively, each of which was constructed with the convolutions on the temporal and spatial dimensions.
+For example, YASS~\cite{yass} used two NNs for spike detection and waveform denoising, respectively, each of which was constructed with convolutions on the temporal and spatial dimensions.
 However, because only specific steps in the spike sorting pipelines were substituted with NNs, other non-NN processing algorithms were still present, which may require manual tuning when adapting to different recordings.
 There were also NN-only designs utilizing several NNs~\cite{multinn} or branches~\cite{elvisort} for specific stages in spike sorting.
-Nevertheless, these designs were difficult to optimize for computational efficiency, since several different algorithms were involved which are hard to be ameliorated collectively.
+Nevertheless, these designs were difficult to optimize for computational efficiency, since several different algorithms were involved which are hard to ameliorate collectively.

-By contrast, the solutions based on end-to-end NNs, which binds the whole spike sorting pipeline into a single NN, are promising because of their simplicity and integrity.
-DualSort~\cite{dualsort} demonstrated an end-to-end NN for sorting a single-channel recording by incorporating with data argumentation based on temporal shifting and population-based post-processing.
-However, there were several concerns for adapting this design to the recordings from high-channel-count neural probes.
+By contrast, the solutions based on end-to-end NNs, which bind the whole spike sorting pipeline into a single NN, are promising because of their simplicity and integrity.
+DualSort~\cite{dualsort} demonstrated an end-to-end NN for sorting a single-channel recording by incorporating data augmentation based on temporal shifting and population-based post-processing.
+However, there were several concerns about adapting this design to the recordings from high-channel-count neural probes.

 \textbf{Manual annotations of neurons:} Because the number of output neurons needs to be determined case by case, each model should be trained separately for each recording.
 Since the NN training requires several annotated spikes for each neuron, the total number of annotated spikes increases with the number of neurons.
-Moreover, the number of annotated spikes for each neuron should also be increased to achieve an accurate sorting because of the additional spatial pattern comparing to single-channel recordings.
-While few-shot training with the adversarial representation learning has been used in a previous study~\cite{lts}, it was limited to the single-channel recordings and only performed feature extraction on the neural network with only tens of spikes utilized during training.
+Moreover, the number of annotated spikes for each neuron should also be increased to achieve accurate sorting because of the additional spatial pattern compared to single-channel recordings.
+While few-shot training with adversarial representation learning has been used in a previous study~\cite{lts}, it was limited to single-channel recordings and only performed feature extraction on the neural network with only tens of spikes utilized during training.